The Vanished Garden of Carnal Abandon

 with a brief sloppy overlap for which he was jailed for bigamy!
 She studied

 in Moscow with Stanislavsky!
-No, no, to stay on-topic, the important thing is
+No, no, to stay on-topic, the important thing

 that her Garden of Allah was bankrupt within a year.
-It was taken over by an
+It was taken over by

 outside operator who raised the rents.
 Nazimova stayed.
 As a tenant.